-Taking a medicine your dentist may prescribe that can help keep your mouth moist.
+Use medicine your dentist may prescribe to help keep your mouth moist.

-Correct care of your teeth and gums can go a long way to prevent oral problems linked
+Good care of your teeth and gums can help prevent oral problems linked to diabetes.

-to diabetes.
-These tooth brushing and flossing tips are advised by the National Institutes
+These tooth brushing and flossing tips are advised by the National Institutes of Diabetes

-Brush twice daily with a soft, nylon brush with rounded bristles and fluoride toothpaste.
+Brush 2 to 3 times daily with a soft, nylon brush with rounded bristles and fluoride

 Use small, circular motions and short back-and-forth motions.
 Don't use hard back-and-forth

-Brush the tongue each time you brush your teeth.
+Brush your tongue each time you brush your teeth.

 Brush for about 3 minutes to clean all of the teeth well.